Sage Bambino Plus Review

 Remove the portafilter, you don’t want this in while it’s descaling.

 Put a Jug or bowl under the group and steam wand, you’ll need 2L capacity.
-You only need 1L capacity for the first part of the descale cycle, however for the second part, the rinsing cycle, you need 2l.
-If you do not have a big enough bowl then simply utilize two bowls and replace one with the other half way through the rinsing cycle.
+You only need 1L capacity for the first part of the descale cycle, but for the second part, the rinsing cycle, you need 2l.
+If you do not have a big enough bowl then simply work with two bowls and replace one with the other half way through the rinsing cycle.

 Push the single shot button and steam button together for 5 seconds, to enter the descale mode.